Grey and White Cats

 Treatment When we Are not sure which Condition We're Treating

 Because there is a great deal of overlap between the treatment for IBD and the treatment for lymphoma, a therapy plan can be designed that covers both possibilities reasonably well.
-Typically this involves some kind of corticosteroid; possibly some kind of immunosuppressive medication; and possibly special diet, probiotics, and nutritional supplements.
+Typically this involves some kind of corticosteroid; possibly some kind of immunosuppressive medication; and possibly a special diet, probiotics, and nutritional supplements.
 Response to medication is generally rapid (within a week) for IBD though it can take up to two weeks, and a common lymphoma statistic is that 75% will achieve remission within three weeks regardless of protocol.
 Longer remissions can be obtained with more tailored protocols but this way a reasonably priced therapy is possible.

 If your clinic does not have endoscopy equipment, your veterinarian can refer you.